HRLitgroup/n8n-posting-content-tutorial/documents/03-n8n-setup/01-clone-setup-n8n.md

 #### Option A: Manual Download

-1. Redirect [here](https://github.com/HRLitgroup/n8n-posting-content-tutorial.git) and find the button called `Code`
+1. Go to [here](https://github.com/HRLitgroup/n8n-posting-content-tutorial.git) and find the button called `Code`
 2. Click on the `Code` button in the repository
 3. Click `Download ZIP`
 4. Extract the ZIP file to your desired location